w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 more strongly.
 During the time your tokens are locked, you are unable to transfer them, however they can still be used for further votes.
-Locks are layered on top of each other, so an eight week lock does not become a 15 week lock if you vote again a week later, rather another 8 week lock is placed to extend the lock just 1 extra week.
+Locks are layered on top of each other, so an eight week lock does not become a 15 week lock if you vote again a week later, rather another eight week lock is placed to extend the lock just one extra week.

 To vote on a referendum, navigate to the ["Democracy" tab of Polkadot Apps](https://polkadot.js.org/apps/#/democracy/).
 Any